Do You Need A Liver Cleanse? Here Are 5 Ways To Detox Naturally

 Turmeric root and its bioactive curcuminoids have demonstrated hepatoprotective (i.e., good for the liver) properties14 in preclinical animal studies.

-The turmeric botanical is also an anti-inflammatory powerhouse that helps maintain inflammatory and oxidative balance (thanks to antioxidant properties of turmeric) and promote glutathione production.
+The turmeric botanical also helps maintain inflammatory and oxidative balance (thanks to antioxidant properties of turmeric) and promote glutathione production.

 Other research15 suggests turmeric helps stimulate the production of bile—the fluid produced by our livers that aids in the digestion of fats within the small intestine.
 Of course, more research on turmeric and liver health needs to be done on humans before any official recommendations can be made, but things look promising.